BukolaHaruna/E-Commerce-Data-Analysis/README.md

 This query counts transactions by payment method and identifies the one with the highest count.

 -- How many customers have made returns?
 This query counts the number of unique customers who have a '1' (indicating a return) in the "Returns" column.
-Note: "Returns" column is treated as TEXT.

 -- What is the average age of customers who have churned?
 This query calculates the average age of customers where the "Churn" column is marked as '1' (indicating churn).
-Note: "Churn" column is treated as TEXT.

 -- Find the top 5 customers with the highest total purchase amount.
 This query identifies the customers who have spent the most money, based on their total purchase amount.